 I’m a Pro at Spotting Nail Trends Before They Take Off—5 I Know Will Dominate Well Into 2025

-The temperature here in London has well and truly dropped, which means winter is on its way.
-Yep, time to get out those scarfs and hats, as those frosty mornings and cold evenings are here to stay for the next few months.
-Because of this, I spent my weekend switching around my wardrobe and getting my warmest coats and jumpers out of storage, and this week I'm focusing on my winter beauty routine.
+The temperature has dropped, which means winter is on its way.
+Yep, time to get out those scarves and hats, as those frosty mornings and cold evenings are here to stay for the next few months.
+Because of this, I spent my weekend switching around my wardrobe and getting my warmest coats and sweaters out of storage, and this week I'm focusing on my winter beauty routine.

-I reached out to Ami Streets, session manicurist and an expert in all things nails to ask her what nail shapes, colours and finishes will be in demand this season.
-She gave so many great recommendations, with everything from subtle nail designs to statement manicures no matter what look you're after.
-So, if you're also starting to think about your winter nail appointment, keep on scrolling for all the inspo you need...
+I reached out to Ami Streets, a session manicurist and expert in all things nails to ask her what nail shapes, colors, and finishes will be in demand this season.
+She gave so many great recommendations, everything from subtle nail designs to statement manicures.
+So, if you're also starting to think about your winter nail appointment, keep scrolling for all the inspo you need...

 5 of the Biggest Winter Nail Trends for 2024